 No Sugar Added Lychee Freezer Jam = SO SIMPLE, SO DELICIOUS!

 What The Heck Are Lychees????

 How about I just say that Lychees are the weirdest looking fruit, but are little bites of heaven.
 Does that asnwer it? haha.

 Ok, while what I said is true, the more accurate answer is that lychees are little walnut-sized fruits that are sweet and juicy and a pure delight to eat.
 Grown in Asia, they are surrounded by a leathery type shell that peels back to expose an opaque, white-fleshed fruit.

 The fruit surrounds a black seed that needs to be discarded and not eaten.

 In all honesty, they look like little eyeballs, but I try not to think about that as I devour them!
-This description has a much more accurate origin information from Baking Bites describes these little ‘nuts’ perfectly!
+Baking Bites has a much more accurate description of these adorable (and delicious) little nuts perfectly!